Respiratory Repercussions in Pugs and French Bulldogs with Brachycephalic Obstructive Airway Syndrome

 Conclusions:

-Dogs clinically affected by BOAS showed changes in oxygenation levels and increased PPL thickness, suggesting the presence of underlying lung disease.
+Dogs clinically affected by BOAS showed changes in oxygenation levels and increased PPL thickness, indicating the presence of underlying lung disease.
 This study highlights the severe respiratory consequences of BOAS in brachycephalic dogs.

 Financial Support: São Paulo Research Foundation 2023/12747-5